-During an initial interview, CPIs need to speak with the prospective caregiver(s) about:

-- The danger threats creating the child's need for out-of-home care. - Any special medical needs the child has, including current medications. - The ability and willingness of the caregiver(s) to protect and care for the child.
-This includes whether or not the caregiver is aligned with the child. - The shelter process to include immediate court proceedings. - Their rights and responsibilities as a caregiver. - Support and resources available to the caregiver, such as relative/non-relative caregiver funds, Medicaid, at risk daycare, and/or local flex funds.
+Case Managers need to interview the prospective caregiver(s) to discuss: The danger threats creating the child's need for out-of-home care.
+Any special medical needs the child has, including current medications.
+The ability and willingness of the caregiver(s) to protect and care for the child.
+This includes whether or not the caregiver is aligned with the child.
+The court proceedings involving the family.
+Their rights and responsibilities as a caregiver.
+Support and resources available to the caregiver, such as relative caregiver funds, Medicaid, at-risk daycare, etc.